Priest leveling isn’t bad at all these days. And Shadowlands was made for you. (wink)

 - Haste Rating – Your most important secondary stat.

-- Mastery Rating is only a concern after level 80, but is almost as good as Haste.
+- Mastery Rating is almost as good as Haste.

 - Crit chance – Useful for leveling, but Int counts for more.

 - Versatility is a straight up add to your damage, heals, and (at half value) damage reduction.
 A better PvP stat than PvE.

 You have a set of abilities that are usable by any Priest.
 And you probably noticed that the in-game list of those abilities is now on a separate tab from your specialization abilities.
 For your Talents just hop back up the page.

 Mana is used by all priests, even Shadow, which uses it in order to use their utility spells, like Dispel Magic, Mass Dispel, and Shadow Mend.
 Insanity, however, is only used by Shadow Priests and is generated by most of Shadow’s damage casts.
 It is used used as a resource to cast Devouring Plague, a Shadow Priest’s most powerful periodic effect.

 - Smite (Level 1) is your basic spell and does Holy damage.